alen-smajic/Stable-Diffusion-Latent-Space-Explorer/README.md

 :information_source: The visualization above depicts the random walk from an initial point in 3 random directions for 50 steps.
 Each time one such direction has been explored for 50 steps, the visualization walks all the way back to the initial image to explore a new direction.

 :information_source: The results of this experiment are not in this repository due to their size.
+Only the initial image is included for the sake of reproducibility of the next tutorial.

 ### 4. Interpolation
 In this tutorial we will use the [```interpolation.yaml```](https://github.com/alen-smajic/Stable-Diffusion-Latent-Space-Explorer/blob/main/configs/experiments/txt2img/interpolation.yaml) configuration file for ```txt2img```.
 We will create a visualization by interpolating text embeddings and latent noise tensors, which are loaded from a pre-defined list.
 The list contains 8 prompts and 8 latent noise entries.